 Storyline – 5/10

 Although the game’s story also reminded me of Labyrinth to a certain extent, it was still pretty average and certainly contained its flaws.
 The game’s story involves a boy named Andy, who is having problems with authority in school and is not doing very well.
 After getting in trouble, he runs away and meets his dog Whiskey in a park, where Whiskey is then subsequently sucked into a strange eclipse and transported to another dimension, obligating Andy to get him back.
-Luckily, Andy happens to be a genius inventor, who specializes in inter-dimensional travel, despite doing poorly at school, and finally finds use for a ship he has coincidentally made in his tree house to embark on an adventure to get his dog back.
+Luckily, Andy happens to be a genius inventor, who specializes in inter-dimensional travel, despite doing poorly at school, and finally finds a use for a ship he has coincidentally made in his treehouse to embark on an adventure to get his dog back.
 A lot of the story’s flaws come from how many plot details are so abruptly sprung on players trying to follow it.
-I’ve heard of things like this happening in games, films etc, but they are much more elaborated on than this, and it just makes the story simply look like a collection of different things being randomly put together.
+I’ve heard of things like this happening in games, films, etc, but they are much more elaborated on than this, and it just makes the story simply look like a collection of different things being randomly put together.

 Originality – 8/10

 Although the story is pretty far fetched, it’s also unique to a certain extent.
 But most of the originality found in this game is through its settings and conceptual design.
-But as I said earlier, Eric Chahli focused originality and effort mostly on story and scenery, and strayed too far from the gameplay aspect in my opinion.
+But as I said earlier, Eric Chahli focused originality and effort mostly on story and scenery and strayed too far from the gameplay aspect in my opinion.
 Eric Chahi had previously designed another game called Another World, which is seen nowadays as a game best known for setting standards in video game storytelling.
-But with Heart of Darkness, it just seems to me that he simply banked on making a game just like Another World, and hoped that it would have the same impact on people, but it ended up not going in his favour this time round.
+But with Heart of Darkness, it just seems to me that he simply banked on making a game just like Another World, and hoped that it would have the same impact on people, but it ended up not going in his favor this time around.

 In summation, Heart of Darkness is a good-looking game, but that’s about it.
-It can be unfairly difficult at times, in my opinion at least, and it is far too short lived for a late 90s video game, whilst also having a pretty weak story to accompany it.
+It can be unfairly difficult at times, in my opinion at least, and it is far too short-lived for a late 90s video game, whilst also having a pretty weak story to accompany it.